Rasmus Malling-Hansen: Education career

 Malling-Hansen was a principal at the Royal Institute for the Deaf, from 1865 to 1890.
 Malling-Hansen considered the teaching of the deaf ineffective because of the large variation of the pupils' abilities.
 Some of them were totally deaf and had no speech ability, and some were mentally challenged.
-Others had a slight hearing ability, and could also speak.
-From Malling-Hansen came, in 1867, a proposal to divide the pupils into 3 different groups, depending on their abilities.
+Others had a slight hearing ability and could often also speak.
+In 1867 Malling-Hansen put forward a proposal to divide the pupils into 3 different groups, depending on their abilities.
 Malling-Hansen implemented a new pedagogical speech method of reading lips for the group called the not originally deaf; those who had a limited hearing ability and could also speak.
 The sign method was still used when teaching the group called the originally deaf, those who had no hearing ability and no language, and the mentally challenged.
 The groups were divided according to each child's ability.
 The Institute's responsibility was to educate the originally deaf, and the Keller Institutions responsibility was to educate the not originally deaf and the mentally challenged.

 Malling-Hansen also aimed to improve the living conditions of the deaf-mute students.
 This was in a very early stage of the educational system, and the understanding of children's needs to play and to relax was not yet developed.
 Children were required to get up at 5 o'clock in the morning, and in addition to the teaching they had to work in the workshops of the school in late hours.
 The death rate was high, and in the first period of the Institute, from 1824 until 1839, one-third of all the children died, mostly of lung diseases.
 Malling-Hansen understood that the main reason for the lung diseases, was the lack of space in the school - there were too many children in a too small area.
-In response, Malling- Hansen proposed a new building with the installment of electricity.
-The proposal was refused by the authorities.
+In response, Malling- Hansen proposed a new building with the installment of electricity, which was refused by the authorities.
 Malling-Hansen made improvements and enlarged the outside garden.
 The death rate sunk among the children.
 In 1879 Malling-Hansen made a proposal to establish a new Institute in Jylland.
 The plan was approved.
 In 1881 the Royal Institute for the Deaf-mutes in Fredericia was founded.

 Malling-Hansen is regarded as having had a significant impact on the development of the Danish and also the Nordic educational system.
 He was often used in public committees.
 In 1890, shortly before his death, he held a lecture about the development of the education of the deaf-mutes at an inter-Nordic conference in Copenhagen.
 Malling-Hansen died at 55 years old.